-The terrestrial area of the planet protected for biodiversity is increasing steadily, and designation of marine protected areas is accelerating (see Figures 11.1, A and B).
-Nearly a quarter of countries have already passed the target of protecting 17 per cent of their land area.
-163 At the current rate of growth, the percentage targets would be met for terrestrial areas by 2020 and this is reinforced by existing commitments to designate additional terrestrial protected areas.
-164 Overall, the extrapolations suggest that the marine target is not on course to be met.
-However, progress is higher in coastal areas, while open ocean and deep sea areas, including the high seas, are much less covered.
-165
+The terrestrial area of the planet protected for biodiversity is increasing steadily, and designation of marine protected areas is accelerating (see Figure 11.1 A and B).
+Nearly a quarter of countries have already passed the target of protecting 17 per cent of their land area.162 At the current rate of growth, the percentage targets would be met for terrestrial areas by 2020163 and this is reinforced by existing commitments to designate additional terrestrial protected areas.164 Overall, the extrapolations suggest that the marine target is not on course to be met.
+However, progress is higher in coastal areas, while open ocean and deep sea areas, including the high seas, are much less covered.165

-The protected area network is becoming more representative of the world's diverse ecological regions, but around one-quarter of terrestrial regions and more than half of marine regions have less than five per cent of their area protected (see Figures 11.1, C to E).
-166 Further today's protected areas will not be adequate to conserve many species whose distributions will shift in the future due to climate change.
-167 effectiveness of that protection is less certain due to upstream and downstream impacts (see Box 11.1).
-168
+The protected area network is becoming more representative of the world's diverse ecological regions, but around one quarter of terrestrial regions and more than half of marine regions have less than five per cent of their area protected (see also Figure 11.1 C to E).166 Further today's protected areas will not be adequate to conserve many species whose distributions will shift in the future due to climate change.167 Although 17 per cent of the world's river length were within protected areas in 2010, the effectiveness of that protection is less certain due to upstream and downstream impacts (see Box 11.1).168